dns load balancing failover

 6. CASB Tools

-A proxy server sits between the client requesting a web document and the target server.
-A proxy server facilitates communication between the sending client and the receiving target server in its most straightforward form without modifying requests or replies.
+– A proxy server sits between the client requesting a web document and the target server.
+It facilitates communication between the sending client and the receiving target server in its most straightforward form without modifying requests or replies.

-When a client initiates a request for a resource from the target server, a webpage, or a document, the proxy server hijacks our connection.
+– When a client initiates a request for a resource from the target server, such as a webpage or document, the proxy server hijacks our connection.
 It represents itself as a client to the target server, requesting the resource on our behalf.
-If a reply is received, the proxy server returns it to us, giving a feeling that we have communicated with the target server.
+If a reply is received, the proxy server returns it to us, giving the impression that we have communicated with the target server.

-Local Traffic Manager (LTM) is part of a suite of BIG-IP products that adds intelligence to connections by intercepting, analyzing, and redirecting traffic.
-Its architecture is based on full proxy mode, meaning the LTM load balancer completely understands the connection, enabling it to be an endpoint and originator of client and server-side connections.
+Local Traffic Manager (LTM) is part of a suite of BIG-IP products that add intelligence to connections by intercepting, analyzing, and redirecting traffic.
+Its architecture is based on full proxy mode, meaning the LTM load balancer completely understands the connection, enabling it to be an endpoint and originator of client—and server-side connections.

-All kinds of full or standard proxies act as a gateway from one network to another.
+All kinds of full or standard proxies act as gateways from one network to another.
 They sit between two entities and mediate connections.
 The difference in F5 full proxy architecture becomes apparent with their distinctions in flow handling.
-So the main difference in the full proxy vs. half proxy debate is how connections are handled.
+So, the main difference in the full proxy vs. half proxy debate is how connections are handled.

 • Enhancing Web Performance:

-One of the critical advantages of Full Proxy is its ability to enhance web performance.
+One critical advantage of Full Proxy is its ability to enhance web performance.
 By employing techniques like caching and compression, Full Proxy servers can significantly reduce the load on origin servers and improve the overall response time for clients.
 Caching frequently accessed content at the proxy level reduces latency and bandwidth consumption, resulting in a faster and more efficient web experience.

 • Load Balancing: